-These are synonyms for the grape known as Pinot Gris in France and Pinot Grigio in Italy.
+Altough the skin of the Grauburgunder grape is coloured reddish-grey, it is classified as a white wine variety.
+It is also commonly known as Pinot Gris in France and Pinot Grigio in Italy.

-Grauburgunder denotes the more food-compatible, sleeker, drier style, while the richer, fuller-bodied and more fragrant version is labeled Ruländer.
-The latter is named after a businessman from Speyer, Johann Ruland, who propagated it in the early 18th century.
+Grauburgunder denotes the sleeker, drier style, which harmonizes with many types of food, while the richer, fuller-bodied and more fragrant version is called Ruländer.
+The latter is named after a businessman from Speyer, Johann Ruland, who discovered the grape in the early 18th century and made it popular.